brick/geo/README.md

         $sqlite3->loadExtension('mod_spatialite.so');
         GeometryEngineRegistry::set(new SQLite3Engine($sqlite3));

-Update the `libspatialite` extension name as required.
 In this example we have created an in-memory database for our GIS calculations, but you can also use an existing `SQLite3` connection.

 ### Using GEOS PHP bindings

-- Ensure that [GEOS is installed](https://github.com/libgeos/libgeos) on your server.
-GEOS must have been compiled with the `--enable-php` flag to provide the PHP extension.
+- Ensure that [the PHP bindings for GEOS](https://git.osgeo.org/gogs/geos/php-geos) are installed on your server (GEOS 3.6.0 onwards; previous versions require compiling GEOS with the `--enable-php` flag).
 - Ensure that the GEOS extension is enabled in your `php.ini`:

         extension=geos.so